zeptofs/nz-api-documentation/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

+Split allows you to make, get and manage payments using nothing but bank accounts.

+It is important to understand that there are 2 main ways Split can be used for maximum flexibility:

+1. Between Split accounts.
+2. Between a Split account and anyone.

+Due to the above, certain endpoints and techniques will differ slightly depending on who you are interacting with.
+You can find more on this in the [Making payments](/#making-payments) and [Getting paid](/#getting-paid) guides.

+<div class="middle-header">Conventions</div>

 * Authentication is performed using OAuth2.
 See the [Get started](/#get-started) and [Authentication & Authorisation](/#authentication-and-authorisation) guides for more.
 * All communication is via `https`.
 * Production API: `https://api.split.cash/`.